curran/d3-rosetta/README.md

 # d3-rosetta

-#### Create interactive dataviz with D3.js that "automagically" works as components in various frameworks.
+#### Create interactive dataviz with D3 that works as components in multiple frameworks

 This project `d3-rosetta` is two things: